 - Low levels of chromium, manganese and/or selenium.
 These minerals are essential for proper glucose metabolism.

-The following supplements are what I always give a client that has blood sugar issues or full blown diabetes.
-You can get my recommended supplements in this Diabetes Kit.
+The following supplements are what I always give a client that has blood sugar issues or full-blown diabetes.*

 - Magnesium.
 Take 5x times your body weight in lbs in milligrams.
 Magnesium intake improves insulin resistance.
 (20, 21)